Review: Enjoy a delectable day of discovery on a Hunter Valley wine tasting tour (local pick-up)

 The tastings have whetted our appetites, and Suzanne steers us to Matilda Bay Brewhouse — the region’s first boutique brewhouse, which offers hearty pub fare and an extensive craft beer menu.
 It’s a relaxing pit-stop to refuel tummies and refresh palates before the second half of our adventure.

-Our third and final winery stop is Capercaillie — named after a ground-dwelling Scottish bird in honour of the owners’ Scottish heritage.
+Our third and final cellar door stop is Capercaillie Wines — named after a ground-dwelling Scottish bird in honour of the owners’ Scottish heritage.
 A long table set with glass goblets awaits us alfresco-style on the verandah, where our host — the effervescent Tina — keep us enthralled with evocative descriptions of each wine’s aroma and potential food matches.
 The rosé is likened to ‘strawberry wine’ that goes well with Mediterranean grazing platters (perhaps prosciutto, Kalamata olives and creamy feta); while the merlot has sweet plum flavours and a floral aroma — ‘almost like violets on the nose’.

 Tina explains that all Capercaillie’s estate-grown fruit is handpicked.
 Producing around 60,000 bottles a year (small by large winery standards), Capercaillie only sells their range through their cellar door and wine club.